wangtt03/EduBlocks/README.md

 EduBlocks UI will now be available at http://localhost:8081/

+### Releasing a new version

+Increment version, this will automatically tag the current commit as the new version:

+    yarn version

+Push changes along with the new tag to GitHub, triggering a new build:

+    git push --tags
+    git push

 ### Building EduBlocks

 Building is performed by our CI platform.
 See `circle.yml` for more info.
 The tarball is built using a shell script.
 This will create the subdirectory `edublocks`.
 The build script is only intended to be run by the CI platform however it will probably work on most Linux platforms.